PortsMaster-MV/PortMaster-MV-New/ports/thextech/README.md

 ## CONTROLS

-Game uses GameController API for all inputs exept cursor movement.
+Game uses GameController API for all inputs.
 Adjust controls in OPTIONS - > CONTROLS -> GAMEPAD